Melon Farmers Original Version

 Victorian MPs recommend a state ban on Nazi insignia

-Link Here 14th March 2021
+Link Here14th March 2021

-Iron Sky DVD Displaying the Nazi swastika would be a criminal offence in Victoria if the government implements a recommendation of a cross-party parliamentary inquiry into anti-vilification laws.
+Displaying the Nazi swastika would be a criminal offence in Victoria if the government implements a recommendation of a cross-party parliamentary inquiry into anti-vilification laws.

 After a year-long investigation the final report from the legal and social issues committee urges the government to legislate tougher laws against hate speech and racist insignia.